 |21:9||2.35:1||Most movies||Very few TVs|

-Most televisions and computer monitors currently available have an aspect ratio of 16:9, which fits perfectly the high definition television shows.
-However, movies are usually filmed with a ratio of 21:9, which will results in black bars at the top and bottom of the picture.
-To fix this, some manufacturers are producing televisions with a 21:9 format.
+Most televisions and computer monitors currently available have an aspect ratio of 16:9, which offers a perfect fit for high definition television shows.
+However, movies are usually filmed with a ratio of 21:9, which will result in black bars at the top and bottom of the picture.
+To fix this, some manufacturers are producing televisions with a 21:9 aspect ratio.
 The table shows the most common aspect ratios.

-What does black bars looks like on different aspect ratio TVs?
+What do the black bars look like on TVs with different aspect ratios?

 As you can see, when you watch a 21:9 movie on a normal 16:9 widescreen TV, you will have some black bars at the top and bottom.
 This is represented by the top center TV in the illustration.